IGM-202-2225/project-2-jgd6426/README.md

 #### Steering Behaviors

-- _List all behaviors used by this state_
+- Same as before:
+- Wander, Stay In Bounds, Flock(separate, cohere, align) with other butterflies
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles - bees, user's mouse
-- Seperation - _List all agents this state seperates from_
+- Seperation - bees (obstacle), other butterflies(to the best they can)

 #### State Transistions

 - _List all the ways this agent can transition to this state_

-## Fairy
+## Bee

-Just trying to live it's magical life in peace
+Just flying around and pollinating flowers

 ### _State 1 Name_